mpdigitals/totp-service-sfdc/README.md

 ## Installation

-To deploy the `TOTPService`, you can either deploy the entire repository or just the necessary classes and labels if you prefer to implement your own examples.
+To deploy the `TOTPService`, you can either deploy the entire repository or just the necessary classes if you prefer to implement your own examples.

 ### Deployment Steps: